Alpinista

 Alpinista (foaled 16 February 2017) is a British Thoroughbred racehorse.
 She showed some promise as a juvenile in 2019 when she won a maiden race on her debut and finished fourth in the Prix d'Aumale.
 In the following year she won the Upavon Fillies' Stakes and ran second in the Yorkshire Oaks.
 In 2021 she won all five of her races, namely the Daisy Warwick Stakes, Lancashire Oaks, Grosser Preis von Berlin, Preis von Europa and Grosser Preis von Bayern.
 As a five-year-old she added further major victories in the Grand Prix de Saint-Cloud, the Yorkshire Oaks and the Prix de l'Arc de Triomphe.
+The mare was retired to stud after a setback in training thwarted plans for a final racecourse appearance in the Japan Cup.

 Background

 Alpinista is a grey mare bred in England by her owner Kirsten Rausing.
 She was sent into training with Mark Prescott at Heath House stable in Newmarket, Suffolk.

 She was from the fourth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Adayar, Soul Stirring and Hurricane Lane.
 Alpinista's dam Alwilda showed good racing ability, winning four of her twenty four starts including the Listed Silbernes Band in Germany as a five-year-old.
 Alwilda's dam Albanova was named German Horse of the Year in 2004 and was a full-sister to Alborada.
 Albanova was a granddaughter of Alruccaba, an influential broodmare whose other descendants have included Yesterday, Allegretto (Prix Royal Oak) and Aussie Rules (Poule d'Essai des Poulains).